UK singles chart: Broadcasts

 In 1990, Brookes was replaced as presenter by Mark Goodier, but returned 18 months later.
 Goodier took over from Brookes once more in 1995 and continued presenting the show until 2002.
-In February 2003 Wes Butters hosted the chart show; two years later his contract was not renewed, and he was replaced by JK and Joel.
+In February 2003 Wes Butters hosted the chart show; two years later his contract was not renewed, and he was replaced by Jason King and Joel Ross.
 The duo were made redundant by Radio 1 in September 2007; Fearne Cotton and Reggie Yates replaced them at the helm of the chart show.
 Cotton left in September 2009, and until 2012 the chart show was hosted by Yates.
 Yates left Radio 1 at the end of 2012, because he wanted to spend more time with his family, as well as focusing more on television.
 Jameela Jamil took over from him in January 2013, becoming the first woman to host, alone, the BBC Chart show before being replaced by Clara Amfo.
 On 10 July 2015, Greg James took over from Amfo, when the new chart announcement was moved to Friday afternoons.
 Scott Mills was the regular presenter, taking over from James, from 15 June 2018.
 Currently, the host is Jack Saunders following Mills' move to rival BBC station Radio 2.